Yerba Mate Bars in Buenos Aires Argentina

 – República de Acá (Alvarez Thomas 601, Colegiales)

 Zona Taragüi – There are too many to list, but this is another mate service offered by the yerba mate company, Taragüi.
-Check out their facebook page to see a map of their locations.

 Last but not least: mate is meant to be a social drink, something to share, so don’t forget to bring your friends!